bionick7/AstrodynamicsGamePrototype/README.md

 ## UX improvements wishlist
 Near-term, realisable only
+- "loading"bars to show resource scarcity
+- departure time adjusts automatically to the optimum (with option to turn it off)
 - frontend info and error log
 - warn before commiting to an empty transform ("empty" in red or required to choose it explicitly)
+- "ASAP" button for transfer UI
+- highlight more important statistics
 - icons for modules
-- "ASAP" button
-- departure time adjusts automatically to the optimum (with option to turn it off)

 ## Graphics improvements wishlist
 - Post-processing shader